ccomai92/FileSystem/README.txt

 Assumptions:
 - A disk contains 1000 of 512K blocks (0 - 999)
     512K =  524288bytes
-- Permissions and file type should be -rwxr--r--
+- Permissions and file type should be '-rwxr--r--'
 - Use only direct blocks in INode
 - uid = CSS430, gid = CSS430
+- Linear searching is used in searching disk for empty blocks

 Commands:
 - Format (initializes the File structure)